Want to study in the USA? You can get there with IELTS!

 What do you wish to study?
 Have you considered all options, such as liberal arts, sciences, business, engineering, or a specific trade or technical area?
 Determining your major or field of study is a good way to start identifying potential institutions.

 Have you also considered the location of the institution and what this area offers?
-What do you expect from your choice of education institution?
+What do you expect from your choice of this educational institution?

 What is your preferred campus environment?
 Would you prefer an institution with tens of thousands of students, sometimes on a single campus?
 Or are you more content with a smaller institution that has fewer than 1,000 students?
 Choose the campus environment which feels most comfortable to you.